Why invest in community flood resilience?

 In The climate crisis demands local level financing and action the Zurich Flood Resilience Alliance shares best practice examples and provides recommendations for how governments, donors, and practitioners can ensure that resources reach local levels where they can have the greatest impact on those most at risk of our changing climate.

-The key points focused on in this working paper are:
+The key points from this working paper are:

 - Donor and government funding commitments should be long-term and flexible.